This entry is, sort of, like the continuation of My Body: The Trash Receptacle but don’t worry, there won’t be any X-ray pictures this time.

-Silently I would judge them, telling them that unless, either of those two things are happening—chased or chasing—I’m not running, no Sir.
+Silently Loudly in their faces I would judge them, telling them that unless, either of those two things are happening—chased or chasing—I’m not running, no Sir.

 But Future Carlos has now become Present Carlos and has to deal with the shit that Past Carlos decided he didn’t want to take care of.

 God, Past Carlos was such an idiot.